OmarHaroon01/PicEditor/README.md

 * Posterize
 * Contrast Highlighting

-You can also compare your editted image with the original one.
+You can also compare your edited image with the original one.
 You can also save the image.